Awiomanik/UtilityScripts/README.md

 > **Functionality:**
 > - **Argument Verification**: The script starts by checking if the correct number of arguments is passed.
 It requires exactly two file paths.
 It verifies the existence of the provided file paths.
 Compares the MIME types of both files to ensure they are the same before proceeding with the comparison.
 > - **Difference Report Creation**: It uses the `difflib.Differ` class to compute the differences and creates a human-readable report.
-> - **Overwrite Safty**: The script outputs the differences to a new file named using a combination of the input file names.
+> - **Overwrite Protection**: The script outputs the differences to a new file named using a combination of the input file names.
 If a file with the same name exists, it will append a numeral to ensure uniqueness.

 ## Usage